bac2qh/ippp_Final_Project/README.md

 Started the work with webpage.
 Plan to start the regression tomorrow.

+NOTE: Graph for total crime rate remains to be revised.

 #### Xin 11/29 23:16

 About the new file system.